rtree/OathLock/README.md

 ## Our team

-We are team of 20+ years experience of a programmer in Financial industry + an entrepreneur of founding many companies.
+We are team of 20+ years experience of:
----
+  - rtree       : a programmer in Financial industry
+  - hanabiradake: an entrepreneur of founding many companies.